Cambridge: Football

-Cambridge played a unique role in the invention of modern football: the game's first set of rules were drawn up by members of the university in 1848.
-The Cambridge Rules were first played on Parker's Piece and had a 'defining influence on the 1863 Football Association rules' which again were first played on Parker's Piece.
+Cambridge played a unique role in the invention of modern football: the game's first set of rules was drawn up by members of the university in 1848.
+The Cambridge Rules were first played on Parker's Piece and had a "defining influence on the 1863 Football Association rules", which again were first played on Parker's Piece.

-The city is home to Cambridge United FC, who play at the Abbey Stadium.
-Formed in 1912, as Abbey United, they were elected to the Football League in 1970 and reached the Football League Second Division in 1978, although a serious decline in them in the mid-1980s saw them drop back down to the Football League Fourth Division and almost go out of business.
+The city is home to Cambridge United, who play at the Abbey Stadium.
+Formed in 1912 as Abbey United, they were elected to the Football League in 1970 and reached the Second Division in 1978, although a serious decline in them in the mid-1980s saw them drop back down to the Fourth Division and almost go out of business.
 Success returned to the club in the early 1990s when they won two successive promotions and reached the FA Cup quarter finals in both of those seasons and, in 1992, they came close to becoming the first English team to win three successive Football League promotions which would have taken them into the newly created FA Premier League; however, they were beaten in the play-offs and another decline set in.
-In 2005, they were relegated from the Football League and, for the second time in 20 years, narrowly avoided going out of business.
+In 2005, they were relegated from the Football League and, for the second time in twenty years, narrowly avoided going out of business.
 After nine years of non-league football, they returned to the Football League in 2014 by winning the Conference National play-offs.

 Cambridge United WFC is a women's only football club based in Cambridge.
 The team compete in the FA Women's National League South East.
-The club plays home games at St Neots Town F.C. and the Abbey Stadium.
+The club plays home games at St Neots Town's Rowley Park stadium and the Abbey Stadium.

-Cambridge City FC of the Southern Football League Premier Division now play in the adjoining village of Histon.
-Formed in Cambridge in 1908, as Cambridge Town, the club were Southern Premier League champions in 1962–63, the highest they have finished in the English football pyramid.
-After a legal dispute with their landlords, the club left their home ground in Cambridge in order to groundshare with fellow Southern League Premier club Histon FC in 2013-14 and intend to construct a new ground outside the city, in Sawston.
+Cambridge City, of the Northern Premier League Division One Midlands, now play in neighbouring St Ives.
+Formed in 1908 as Cambridge Town, the club were Southern Premier League champions in 1962–63, the highest they have finished in the English football pyramid.
+After a legal dispute with their landlords, the club left their City Ground stadium in 2013 to groundshare at Histon's Bridge Road ground.
+The club have plans to open their own new ground in Sawston in 2024.